-Remove the GHS blower drive belt by unhooking the belt tension spring from the hook on the chassis frame (located above the blower pulley).
-Lift the belt tightener idler pulley up and roll the belt off of the blower pulley.
+Remove the GHS blower drive belt tension by depressing the idler pulley on the tightener arm.
+Roll the belt off the blower pulley.
 The belt should be clear of the blower pulley, allowing free movement of the blower wheel.

 IMPORTANT: With the belt removed, the blower wheel must spin freely.
 Any binding or dragging of the wheel is an indication of dirt buildup.
 This buildup must be cleaned to avoid abrasive wear of the blower blades, excessive power loss and eventual loss of blower performance (clogging).